Erythritol Sweetener. Guide 2026

 How Erythritol Is Used in Some Healthy Desserts

-Because erythritol sweetener provides clean sweetness with minimal impact on blood sugar, many health-focused bakeries and food brands use it in their recipes.
+It used in Healthy Desserts because erythritol sweetener provides clean sweetness with minimal impact on blood sugar, many health-focused bakeries and food brands use it in their recipes.
 It is often combined with other natural sweeteners to create a more balanced flavor, better texture, and improved digestive tolerance.

 At Flèche Healthy Treats, we use erythritol in a small amount as part of a carefully balanced blend of natural sweeteners in our gluten free cookies.
 Rather than relying on a single sweetener, our recipes combine ingredients that work together to deliver sweetness, structure, and great taste without the sharp blood sugar spikes associated with traditional sugar.